swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     ls -l ../smallest

-you will see that the file name is now green and the permissions have changed.
+you will see that the permissions have changed.

 Congratulations, you just created your first shell script!
-You can now execute it by entering the path location of `smallest` (absolute or relative) from within the directory you'd like to analyze.
+You can now execute it by entering the path location of `smallest` (absolute or relative) from within any directory you'd like to analyze.

 * * * *